MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/4-exercise-return-data-api.md

 1. In the **Models** folder, create a new file named **Product.cs**.

-1. In the file, add the following code:
+1. In the file, replace the existing code with the following:

    ```csharp
    using System.Text.Json.Serialization;